buba278/xv6/README.md

-# xv6 Lab 1 - SOFTENG370 2025 S1
+# xv6 Lab 2025 S1

 ## Overview
-This repository contains my work for **Lab 1** of SOFTENG370 (Operating Systems).
+This repository contains my work for **Lab 1** (Operating Systems paper).
 The lab focuses on exploring **xv6**, a re-implementation of Unix designed for teaching purposes.
 By working with xv6, I gained hands-on experience with system calls, kernel interactions, and Unix-based development.

 ## Lab Objectives
 - Set up and build xv6 inside a virtualized environment.